Yoga Mat vs. Yoga Rug: Which is Better to Buy?

 Even though many yoga mats can range in thickness, anywhere from 1mm for a travel mat, and up to 6mm for a soft, foam mat.
 This means that, opposite of something like a pilates mat, yoga mats generally provide more thickness than yoga rugs.

 When doing yoga, you ideally want a balance of thickness and cushion.
 Too much cushion and you may feel off balance, but too thin and your yoga mat won’t have enough support.
-Natural rubber in the Yoga Strong Mat provides solid cushioning at 3-5 mm and has more density than standard yoga mats, making it a great option for exercises for your tailbone.
+Natural rubber in the Yoga Strong Mat provides solid cushioning at 3-5 mm and has more density than standard yoga mats.

 Yoga rugs are unable to provide comparable thickness to yoga mats because they are usually woven by hand, as opposed to being produced through a machine.